October 25 2020 – Mike Yarbrough

 - Make it a unique experience.
 Some couples choose to commemorate their vow renewal by exchanging a new set of rings, or adding an engraving to their original wedding bands.
 Others choose a handfasting ceremony like in time honored Scottish traditions.
 If you’re looking for ideas, check out our blog article on alternative wedding ideas.

 With so many wedding plans thrown off track in 2020, we have a feeling that even more couples are going to be considering vow renewals in the coming years.
-Email us at email@example.com to chat with a member of our team about having one of our expert ring craftsmen create the perfect rings for the occasion.
+Talk with a member of our live team about having one of our expert ring craftsmen create the perfect rings for the occasion.

 Tagged: vow renewal